-- schedules with COR and Commissioning Agent.
-Provide a minimum notice of 10 working days prior to startup and testing. - D. Startup of equipment shall be performed as described in equipment specifications.
-Vibration within specified tolerance shall be verified prior to extended operation.
+Start up equipment as described in equipment specifications.
+Verify that vibration is within specified tolerance prior to extended operation.
 Temporary use of equipment is specified in Section 01 00 00, GENERAL REQUIREMENTS, Article, TEMPORARY USE OF MECHANICAL AND ELECTRICAL EQUIPMENT.